Bible Lesson on Jesus Feeding the 5000 for Kids

 Closing

 In Jesus’ hands, your small talents, time, or kindness become miracles for others.
 It’s not just about what we bring, but it is about the motive of our heart.
-What we bring, even the little bit that we have is more than enough for Jesus!
+When we bring to Jesus what we have and we put our trust and faith in Jesus’ ability to heal someone, to provide, to help us - He multiplies that!
+Jesus multiplies what we give Him!

 5) Holy Spirit Activation